tensorflow/tfjs-models/pose-detection/README.md

 The returned poses list contains detected poses for each individual in the image.
 For single-person models, there will only be one element in the list.
 Currently, only PoseNet supports multi-pose estimation.
-If the model cannot detect any person, the list will be empty.
+If the model cannot detect any poses, the list will be empty.

 For each pose, it contains a confidence score of the pose and an array of keypoints.